kseth-official/roguelikedungeoncrawler/README.md

 I've played several Rogue-like dungeon games before:

-- *The Pokemon Mystery Dungeon Games*
+- *Hades (2018)*
-- *The Enchanted Cave 2*
+- *The Enchanted Cave 2 (2015)*
-- *Hades*
+- *Pokemon Mystery Dungeon: Blue Rescue Team (2005)*

-I’ve always wondered about how the games were made.
+I’ve always wondered about how these games were made.

-This project will allow me to explore this curiosity of mine, while simultaneously implementing a pathfinding algorithm in a game-like context and also a procedural generation algorithm.
+This project allowed me to explore this curiosity of mine, while simultaneously implementing an A* pathfinding algorithm for enemy AI and a Random Walker Algorithm for procedural map generation.

 ## *User Stories*
-### *Phase 1*`
+### *Phase 1*
-The following user stories have been implemented in phase 1.
+The following user stories were implemented in phase 1:

 - As a user, I want to be able to navigate a room using WASD. (check)
 - As a user, I want to be able to interact with the exit point to complete the level. (check)